Tropical Amplitudes: String theory amplitudes, tropical amplitudes and the tropical limit

-In this form, $\det(K)$ and $\exp(Q_{g,n})$ are respectively the first and second Symanzik polynomials\footnote{There is a slight difference of normalization compared to the usual definition given for instance in the classical reference \cite{Itzykson-Zuber} where the first and second Symanzik polynomials, denoted $\mathcal U$ and $\cF$, are related to ours by: $ \mathcal U = \det K,\, \cF = \exp(Q_{g,n}) \det K\,, $ and where also $\exp(Q_{g,n})$ should strictly speaking be replaced by the result of integrating out a global scale factor for the lengths of the edges of the graph to go from Schwinger proper times to Feynman parameters.} obtained from Feynman rules in field theory, and $W_{g,n}$ is a numerator for the integrand. \end{prop} This assertion is clear from the physical point of view (see \cite[sec.
-V]{Dai:2006vj} for a proof concerning $\det K$ and \cite{Green:2008bf} for a recasting of the second Symanzik polynomial in terms of the tropical Green function of \cite{Dai:2006vj}).
-A direct proof using graph theory for the first and second polynomial would however be interesting for more formal aspects of the study of Feynman diagrams\footnote{The author is grateful to Francis Brown for a discussion on this point.}.
-Note also that in this representation, it is obvious that the first Symanzik polynomial does not depend on the positions of the punctures.
-Examples in genus one and two are given in the following section \ref{sec:troppf}.
-Using the conjecture \ref{conj:KPtrop}, we can now obtain the following result. \begin{thm}[Tropicalization of String Theory Amplitudes] The $\apt$ limit of string theory amplitudes is a tropical limit.
-The integration over $\M$ is mapped to an integration over $\Mt$ and we have
+up to an overall numerical factor of the form $(2\pi)^{m}$.
+In this form, $\det(\bm K)$ and $\exp(Q_{g,n})$ are respectively the first and second Symanzik polynomials obtained from Feynman rules in field theory,\footnote{There is a slight difference of normalization compared to the usual definition given for instance in the classic reference \cite{Itzykson-Zuber} where the first and second Symanzik polynomials, denoted $\mathcal U$ and ${\mathcal F}$, are related to ours by: $ \mathcal U = \det K,\, {\mathcal F} = \exp(Q_{g,n}) \det K\,, $ and where also $\exp(Q_{g,n})$ should strictly speaking be replaced by the result of integrating out a global scale factor for the lengths of the edges of the graph to go from Schwinger proper times to Feynman parameters.} and $W_{g,n}$ is the numerator of the Feynman graph integrand.
+This assertion is physically clear, however, a direct proof using graph theory would be of interest concerning more formal aspects of the study of Feynman diagrams.\footnote{Note also that in this representation, it is obvious that the first Symanzik polynomial does not depend on the positions of the punctures.} Examples in genus one and two are given in sec.~\ref{sec:troppf}.

+We can now phrase the standard $\apt$ limit in the tropical language; \begin{conj} The $\apt$ limit of the string theory integral over $\M$ is given by an integral over $\Mt$

 where